 - Gross inequality of access to hospice and other specialist palliative care services by diagnosis (95% went to people with cancer).

-- National Institute for Health and Clinical Excellence (NICE) guidance on 'Supportive and Palliative Care for Adults with Cancer' should be fully implemented and its underlying principles should be extended to develop palliative care for patients suffering other life-threatening conditions.
+- National Institute for Health and Care Excellence (NICE) guidance on 'Supportive and Palliative Care for Adults with Cancer' should be fully implemented and its underlying principles should be extended to develop palliative care for patients suffering other life-threatening conditions.

 - Issues surrounding choice of place of death:

 - Between 50-90% of patients with cancer wish to die at home but only 22% achieve this.
 Approximately a quarter of people express a preference to die in a hospice, but only 17% of those with cancer and 4% overall die there.

 - There has been a downward trend in home deaths, falling from 31% to 18% between 1974 and 2003.
 If the trend continues, under 10% of deaths will occur at home by 2030.

 - Dying at home is associated with low functional status, an expressed preference (and carer agreement), home care and its intensity, living with relatives and dependable extended family support.

 There are two distinct groups of health and social care professionals involved in providing palliative care:

 - 'Non-specialists' involved in day-to-day care and support of patients and their carers in their homes and hospitals.
 This group should be able to assess and meet the patient care needs under ordinary circumstances or to seek advice from/refer to specialist palliative care services in more challenging situations.

 - Specialist palliative care providers (eg, consultant palliative care physicians or nurse specialists).
 Delivery of care may be via hospice, day centres, hospital or community teams or telephone advice services.
 Specialist palliative care funding comes in part from the state and much from voluntary organisations, charities and local fundraising.
 Only 35% of adult hospice income comes from the NHS.